ONSdigital/es-imputation-sg/README.md

 This is the first step in the imputation section of the process.
 The Wrangler is responsible for checking if the data contains strata, if it does it checks for strata miss matches, if an anomaly is detected a notification will be created and handed to the BPM.

-As imputation will not always run, there needs to be some way of checking if it's an imputation run or not, this is known as check for non responsers.
-This task has been dealt with inside of the wranger and will bypass the imputation processing and pass the data on if there are no non-responders.
+As imputation will not always run, there needs to be some way of checking if it's an imputation run or not, a step known as check for non-responders.
+This wrangler performs that check if there are no non-responders, it will then bypass the imputation processing and pass the data to the next module.

-As the correct practice is to seperate out the creation of columns from the method, this wrangler is responsible for creating each questions responding movement column.
+As the correct practice is to separate out the creation of columns from the method, this wrangler is responsible for creating each question responding movement column.

-Like every wrangler, it is responsible for saving data to S3 for the next process, it is also responsible for sending data to the BPM.
+Like every wrangler, it is responsible for saving data to S3 for the next process.
+Completion status is published to SNS.

 ### Calculate Means Wrangler